 Basil contains essential oils such as linalool, citral, and eugenol, which have strong anti-inflammatory, antibacterial, and even pain-relieving effects.
 The anti-inflammatory effect of basil is comparable to that of Cox-2 inhibitors — conventional anti-inflammatory drugs used for chronic inflammatory diseases like arthritis.

-Additionally, basil contains cineol — an active ingredient with expectorant and antibacterial properties that can relieve respiratory conditions.
+In addition, basil contains cineol — an active ingredient that has mucolytic and antibacterial effects and provides relief for respiratory diseases.

 Chives — the Vitamin K champion

-Like all onion plants, chives contain sulfides (sulfur-containing compounds) that, similar to allicin in garlic, have antibacterial and heart-protective effects.
+Like all onion plants, chives contain sulfides (sulfur-containing compounds) which, similar to allicin in garlic, have antibacterial and cardioprotective effects.

 Rosemary — the memory herb